CT PERIPHERAL ANGIO

 Eligibility

-- IV Placement: A certified technologist or nurse will place a small intravenous (IV) catheter into a vein in your arm or hand.
-This is a quick process and feels like a small pinch.
+- IV Placement: A certified technologist will guide you to a preparation area.
+They will place a small IV catheter into a vein in your arm or hand.
+This is where the contrast material will be injected.

-- Positioning: You will be asked to lie down on your back on the padded CT scanner table.
-The technologist will ensure you are comfortable and positioned correctly.
-The table will then slide into the center of the large, ring-shaped scanner (the gantry).
-The machine is open at both ends, so you will not feel enclosed.
+- Positioning: You will be asked to lie down on the padded scanner table.
+The technologist will ensure you are comfortable.
+The table will then slide into the center of the large, doughnut-shaped CT machine.
+The scanner is open at both ends, so you will not be fully enclosed.

-- Contrast Injection: The scan will begin, and at a specific moment, the contrast dye will be injected through your IV line.
-It is very common to experience a warm or flushing sensation spreading through your body as the dye circulates.
-Some people also notice a metallic taste in their mouth.
-These feelings are normal and pass within a minute or two.
+- Contrast Injection: The scan begins.
+At a specific moment, the contrast material will be injected through your IV.
+As it enters your bloodstream, it is very common to feel a warm sensation spreading through your body and sometimes have a metallic taste in your mouth.
+This feeling is completely normal and passes within a minute or two.

 Caution Before Taking the Test

-- Have any allergies, especially known allergies to iodine, shellfish, or medications.
+- Have any known allergies, especially to medications, iodine, shellfish, or a previous X-ray contrast dye.

 Test Results